The Gate of Calais: Painting

 According to Hogarth's autobiographical notes, he started on the painting as soon as he arrived home from Calais.
 The painting was completed in short order, followed by an engraving early the next year.

 The painting takes a viewpoint under an archway in the main outer wall of Calais.
 The scene within centres around a sirloin of beef destined for the English tavern, the Lion d'Argent, carried by a chef who stands out in his bright white apron and cap.
 The French soldiers, dressed in rags and forced to eat their watery soupe maigre, gather round licking their lips.
 Two soldiers in sabots can be seen carrying a cauldron of the grey unappetising soup.
-The Franciscan friar who greedily rubs his finger in the fat of the beef joint, is thought to be based on Hogarth's friend John Pine.
+The Franciscan friar who greedily rubs his finger in the fat of the beef joint, is thought to be based on Hogarth's friend, the engraver and print-shop owner John Pine.
 In the foreground, a Highlander, an exile from the Jacobite rising of 1745, sits slumped against the wall, his strength sapped by the poor French fare – a raw onion and a crust of bread.
 Hogarth is seen sketching to the left in the background, but the tip of the halberd and hand of the soldier who will arrest him are just appearing round the corner behind him.

 There are strong references to the celebration of Eucharist in the picture.
 Through the gates, under the sign of a dove (that of an inn) a Roman Catholic mass is being celebrated.
 In the foreground, but still aligned with those in the background under the cross of the gate, the principal characters worship the beef.
 The man carrying it bows under the weight appearing to offer it up to the friar on partially bended knee.
 Above the scene in front of the gate, the dove of peace is replaced by a carrion bird, the crow.
 In the foreground fishwives superstitiously worship the face of a ray, and the Jacobite also clasps his hand together in prayer.